Wilfongjt/ables/bin/able.md

 __TemplateString__

- String with a merge function
+ String with github merge function

 * merge nv_list into string on instantiation

+__ResourceModel__

+ Dictionary that models github resource

+* load dictionary from github markdown document

 __FileEnv__
 Create environment file with defaults when file doesnt exist
 * read when file exists
-* by default, expect .env in the folder where script is running
+* by default, expect .env in the repo_folder where script is running
-* by default, put .env file in parent folder
+* by default, put .env file in parent repo_folder

 __JSONString__